Faceted wrinkling by contracting a curved boundary

 \section{Comparing simulated deformation with model}

-In this section, we test whether the isometric/developable cone-triangle construction is able to predict the quantitative features of our simulated inner Lamé deformation from Sec.~\ref{sec:innerLame}.
-Our commercial Abaqus software uses standard finite-element methods to represent the deformed equilibrium shape as the inner boundary is gradually contracted to move along the axis of the cylinder (as detailed in \textit{Methods}).
-In comparing this simulation to the cone-triangle construction, we must supply two free parameters: the boundary displacement $\Delta$, as well as the wavenumber $m$.
-Thus, we measure the $\Delta$ and $m$ of the simulated deformation, and then construct the corresponding geometric solution with the same $\Delta$ and $m$.
+In this section, we test whether the isometric/developable cone-triangle construction is able to predict the quantitative features of our simulated inner Lam\'e deformation from Sec.~\ref{sec:innerLame}.
+Our finite-element analysis (FEA) software Abaqus uses standard methods to represent the deformed equilibrium shape as the (cylindrical) inner boundary is gradually contracted inward.
+The inner boundary is allowed to buckle by moving along the cylinder (see \textit{Methods}).
+For simplicity we restrict this motion to the axial direction, and allow no azimuthal motion of the boundary points.
+We describe the effect of this restriction in Sec.~\ref{sec:lateralConstraint}.

+In comparing this calculation to the cone-triangle construction, we must supply two free parameters: the boundary displacement $\Delta$ and the wavenumber $m$.
+Thus, we record the $\Delta$ and $m$ of the finite-element deformation, and then construct the corresponding geometric solution with the same $\Delta$ and $m$.

 The first comparison we make is purely qualitative -- we superpose the two solutions and observe how well they match up.
-Fig.~\ref{fig:fig3} shows such a comparison, where we have rotated the geometric solution about the $z$-axis to obtain the best superposition.
+Fig.~\ref{fig:3} shows such a comparison, where we have rotated the geometric solution about the cylinder axis to obtain the best superposition.
 As the figure shows, one may align the two figures so that they overlay well over a significant part of the annulus, with matching zigzags at the inner boundary and matching waves at the outer boundary.